-Every Saturday and Sunday morning there are sure to be thousands of cyclists on the weekly pilgrimage to one of many destinations along beach road in Melbourne’s southern suburbs along the bay.
+Every Saturday and Sunday morning there are sure to be thousands of cyclists on the weekly pilgrimage to one of many destinations along the beach road in Melbourne’s southern suburbs along the bay.
 Beach Road offers cyclists of all levels of ability the chance to get out in the sunshine and enjoy views of our lovely Port Phillip Bay.
-For beginners there is a bike path, whilst more confident riders can share the road with the other groups of cyclists.
+For beginners, there is a bike path, whilst more confident riders can share the road with the other groups of cyclists.
 Be wary however, sometimes it can get rather crowded.
 Beach Road is so popular with cyclists many have taken to social media with the hashtag #notbeachroad to inform people when they’re riding a different route for a change!

 And yes, we call it “Beach Road” but it actually incorporates from Beaconsfield Parade in Port Melbourne, Marine Parade in St Kilda, St Kilda Street through Elwood and The Esplanade in Brighton until you finally hit Beach Road proper in Sandringham.
-It has a number of points which are frequently used as a turnaround spots, which makes it very attractive for cyclists, as you can journey as far as you want without having to pick out a new route every week.
+It has a number of points that are frequently used as a turnaround spot, which makes it very attractive for cyclists, as you can journey as far as you want without having to pick out a new route every week.
 Here is a list of spots that a frequently used as a turn around with rough distances if you’re using Carlton as a start/finish:

 - Black Rock ~55km

 - Frankston ~95km (For the also well known Two Bays Loop, add an extra 15km and 200 meters of climbing)

 Due to the massive distances of the last three options, most people ride to either Black Rock or Mordialloc; however you can turn around whenever you want!
 For this brief write up I will focus on the shorter distances, and in later weeks discuss the Two Bays Loop as it is a cracker.